analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 I do you think standardization is also, sort of the opposite of value creation in some ways, from a consumer point of view.

-Shane: I would disagree with that because once you have figured out what is called as pmf you need to scale it by standardizing it to a great extent
+Shane: I would disagree with that because once you have figured out what is called as PMF (product-market fit) you need to scale it by standardizing it to a great extent

 Kunal: Right, and it happens all the time.
 However, standardized things are easier to disrupt than non-standardized things.
 Just the way a standardized religion is easier to disrupt than a non-standardized religion.